Dartvauder/NeuroSandboxWebUI/README.md

 2) Unzip the archive file to any location
 3) Run the `install.bat` and wait for installation.
 4) After installation, run `start.bat`.
-5) Wait for the application to launch.
+5) Select the file version and wait for the application to launch.
 6) Have fun!

 To get update, run `update.bat`